GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 > 5. Do you want to see some pets’ food suggestion or other advice for pets?
 Why?
 > 6. Do you recommend any different feature that you think will value the pets shop website?

-We chose some persons to have interviews with them and had records of the conversation after permission, which is concluded in [The Answers](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md#the-answers).
+We chose individuals to have interviews with them and had records of the conversation after permission, which is concluded in [The Answers](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md#the-answers).

 During this process, we learned to listen to users’ words in their perspectives, and covered any new problems and spot trends to figure out user stories.
 The user stories are clear on our [third meeting](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md#meeting-log-1), which is really helpful for us to create software that users find desirable and easy to use.

+## Teamwork

 ### COVID-19 effect